wshekrota/egopipe/README.md

 ```

+Input will be coming from filebeats (I assume) installed on your application.
+Configure filebeats
+to send the selected logs to port 5000 of the host where you have logstash running.

-If securing the cluster follow those rules below copying the cert to this same
+If securing the cluster follow those elastic instructions below copying the cert to this same
 directory as ca.pem.
 If the egopipe.conf file exists here egopipe reads it and prioritizes
 its items over the default values.
 Last thing is the suggested logstash pipeline.conf
 file whose output stage invokes egopipe.
 Place it in the conf.d directory.